ferram4/Ferram-Aerospace-Research/README.md

 =========================
 Aerodynamics model for Kerbal Space Program

-Copyright 2015, Michael Ferrara, aka Ferram4

-   This file is part of Ferram Aerospace Research.

-   Ferram Aerospace Research is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-   Ferram Aerospace Research is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-   You should have received a copy of the GNU General Public License along with Ferram Aerospace Research.
-If not, see <http://www.gnu.org/licenses/>.

    Serious thanks:		a.g., for tons of bugfixes and code-refactorings
 				stupid_chris, for the RealChuteLite implementation
             			Taverius, for correcting a ton of incorrect values